 Myron wasn't sold on the idea, mainly because he was ill and he was afraid to give a go ahead on such a project.
 I told him that the Roanoke club could do that job. [emphasis added] To sell him on the idea I wrote up two routes for the trail in guidebook form, with estimated mileages taken from the available topo sheets...
 Myron gave the goahead and appointed me as 1949-58].
 Fortunately I met Tom back."
-Campbell downtown in Roanoke while we were both doing some lunch time loafing. . .
+Campbell downtown in Roanoke while we were both doing some lunch time loafing...
 Without Tom's company and help the relocation would not have gone thru.

 Both Molly and Jimmy served as assistant editors of the RATC newsletter (The Blazer) in 1950.

 Molly became the first woman to serve as RATC President in 1952 (there have now been four).
 At the RATC annual meeting, Jimmy reported that the relocation of the trail between Tinker Mountain and Iron Mountain was ready to be blazed and placed on the map as part of the Appalachian Trail.
 Molly had participated in the trail relocation crews and was a stalwart of the Photography and Entertainment committees as well.

 1950-51, Jimmy became RATC Pres- President. ident again in 1952-54.
 Building of the new Trail route continued, with 50 miles done by 1953 and 138 in 1958 due to a change in his by 1954.
 Molly played a key role in raising funds for construction of the Wilson Creek Shelter - by orga- recommended that Tom Campnizing square dances - while Jimmy famously carried an extremely heavy fireplace grate to the new Wilson Creek Shelter on an old WWII pack frame.
-As he reported in a 1986 talk at the ATC meeting in Lynchburg, "That trip is proba-Vice-Chairman [of the ATC from bly the reason I now have an aching At the 1955 ATC conference at Mt.
+As he reported in a 1986 talk at the ATC meeting in Lynchburg, "That trip is proba-Vice-Chairman [of the ATC from bly the reason I now have an aching

+At the 1955 ATC conference at Mt.
 Moosilaukee, New Hampshire, Jimmy reported that the new trail was open.
 He was one of three RATC delegates at the conference. yet high-achieving mentality: He became an RATC Councilor (3-year term) in 1956 and the first RATC Shelter Supervisor in 1957.

 Molly Denton

-Jim Denton

 He and Molly served on the RATC Brochure Committee, while he After serving as Trail Supervisor in continued his role as an ATC Vice

-When the Dentons left Roanoke employment, Jimmy resigned as Vice President of the ATC and bell replace him, which Campbell did until approximately 1975.
-The Dentons and Campbells were organizers of the 1958 ATC meeting at Mountain Lake, near Roanoke, and they celebrated their triumphs on
+When the Dentons left Roanoke say thanks.
+It has been a lot of fun.
+This business of hiking is a employment, Jimmy resigned as wonderful hobby, and to those Vice President of the ATC and who take a real interest, it pays dividends. bell replace him, which Campbell did until approximately 1975.
+The I thank you.
+Dentons and Campbells were organizers of the 1958 ATC meeting at And we thank the Appalachian Trail Mountain Lake, near Roanoke, and Hall of Fame for honoring this very they celebrated their triumphs on deserving couple.
+Thank you!

-hikes during the conference.